n0-computer/iroh/CONTRIBUTING.md

      - **Checklist**

        - **Self review**: We ask you to thoroughly review your changes until you are happy with them.
 This helps speed up the review process.
-       - **Add docummentation**: If your change requires docummentation updates, make sure they are properly added.
+       - **Add documentation**: If your change requires documentation updates, make sure they are properly added.
-       - **Tests**: If you code creates a new feature, when possible add tests for this.
+       - **Tests**: If your code creates a new feature, when possible add tests for this.
 If they fix a bug, a regression test is recommended as well.

 4. **Review process**